My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 Breakups are hard, and taking a book off of the brain is no different.
-But the book is finished.
-My editor and I just completed the final edit, and now it goes to copyediting.
+But the book is finally finished.
+My editor and I just completed the last edit, and now it goes to copyediting.
 It is rapidly becoming a thing with a price tag.

-Pick up My Love Is a Beast: Confessions, scheduled to hit shelves this October.
+Please buy My Love Is a Beast: Confessions from Unbound Edition Press, scheduled to hit shelves this October.

 I can’t describe how proud I am of this book.
-I had a lifelong dream to publish a book before I turned thirty, but I never thought I would actually do that.
-Yet, here we are.
-I believe the book is my best work, the best thing I’ve ever done.
-I hope you, my readers, think so, too.
+I had a lifelong dream to publish a book before I turned thirty, but I never thought I would actually do it.
+The book is my best work.
+I hope you enjoy it.

-Now I have to distance myself from the book a little bit.
+Now I have to distance myself from the book a bit.
 I have to switch from the mental space of art-making to the business of selling and promoting.
-I want the book to sell — I want it to justify the work my editor and I have put into it and the money my publisher is spending to publish it.
+I want the book to sell well — I want it to justify the work my editor and I have put into it and the money my publisher is spending to publish it.

 As someone who has worked in the editorial business for some years, I am familiar with having my personal stories become products — I’ve written content for magazines for years — but this feels different.
-I find it easy to distance myself emotionally from an article or op-ed that appears online or in a print magazine.
-(That distance is necessary in sex writing, which tends to rile people up and inspire nasty comments.)
-But a book is a little different.
+I find it easy to distance myself emotionally from an article or op-ed in a magazine.
+But a book is different.
 An article has a short lifespan while a book, in theory, lives forever.
 Even a good evergreen article with strong SEO and lots of shares only retains relevance for so long and eventually gets buried under new content.
-But a book is intended to stay on shelves for years — that’s the goal, at least.
-I want people to be buying it in twenty years.
+But a book should stay on shelves for years — that’s the goal, anyway.
+I want people to still be buying it in twenty years.